EMIL O. KRUEGER

 Kevin is married to Melinda (Nick) Krueger and she, too, comes from a family background involving funeral service in Tomahawk .
 The Nick's were a pioneer family of Tomahawk.
 They owned and operated Nick & Sons Funeral Home, William Nick Funeral Home, Nick & Sons Casket Factory and Nick & Sons Furniture Store, all of Tomahawk, until the retirement of Melinda's father, Tom Nick, and her uncle, Ted Nick.
 Melinda assists Kevin and Karri at the funeral home, from her baking to creating grief baskets for families.

-Kevin, Melinda and their Sons are lifelong members of St. Mary's Catholic Church where Kevin serves as vice president of the Pastoral Council.
+Kevin, Melinda and their Sons are lifelong members of St. Mary's Catholic Church where Kevin previously served as vice president of the Pastoral Council.
 He is a member of St. Mary's School Endowment Committee, and is a member of the Knights of Columbus.
 He is also a 3rd generation member of the Krueger family to work as a firefighter with the Tomahawk Volunteer Fire Department where he serves as a Lieutenant and is co-chairman of the nationally known, Tomahawk Fire and Rescue School.

 KARRI (KRUEGER) ERNST